 The Gambia is Africa’s smallest country.
 It is bordered on north, south and east by Senegal and the Atlantic on the west, only a 6hrs flight directly south from London.
 It stretches 300 miles inland along the River Gambia which splits it inconveniently into north and south.

 The Gambia gained independence from England in 1952.
-The current President came to power after a bloodless coup in 1994.
+The current President Adam Barrow came to power in 2016 after 22 difficult years under Presdient Yahya Jammeh.
 A growing Tourism business is helping the economy to grow but on the Economic Development Index, it is rated at number 192 out of 208 countries.

 Unfortunately most of the tourism is in the form of packaged holidays with flights and accommodation being paid for in the European country of origin.
 However it is a growth area with 6 flights a day now compared with 1 or 2 a year ago.
 Some of the new hotels are very luxurious and while this may be at odds with poverty in the local villages, they do provide a source of employment (wages £30 to £40 / month) and a market for vegetables & flowers.

 Gambians are friendly sociable people, the majority of whom speak English.
 When given support and the opportunity they have responded with hard work & commitment.
 Educating their children is a very high priority and an obvious driving force among those we have met.